carleschecanualart/CannyEmiris/README.md

  ````

  Again, this function will return nothing if the dimension conditions and the order.
+The same option for a specialized system can be used with the command MultihomogeneousSpecial

 ## Other functions to call